svub/nimiq-popup-shop/README.md

 ## How does it work?

 Your website, or say, **your future web shop** is hosted statically somewhere on the web (e.g. [netlify.com](https://www.netlify.com/) or via [GitHub Pages](https://pages.github.com/)) and you added Nimiq Checkout buttons to it.
 Now, your visitors become customers.
-When they buy something, the order with all the details you need (e-mail, shipping address, it's in your hand) is encoded with a public key and stored as file on IPFS.
+When they buy something, the order with all the details you need (e-mail, shipping address, you choose) are encoded with your public key and stored as a file on IPFS.
-The hash of that file on IPFS is stored with the transaction when your customer pays you in NIM.
+The hash of that IPFS file is stored with the transaction when your customer pays you in NIM.
-As the shop owner, you can access the statically hosted backend anywhere.
-You enter your private key (it's safe because it's all client-side) and shop address.
+And when you as the shop owner want to see the orders and act on them, you just access the statically hosted backend and enter your private key and shop address.
+It's safe because everything happens client-side, and secure because only the person with the private key can see the orders.
-All transactions for your shop will be fetched from the Nimiq blockchain, then the orders from IPFS and decrypted them with your key.
+Once address and key are entered, all transactions for your shop's address will be fetched from the Nimiq blockchain and then, all the orders will be fetched from IPFS and decrypt using your private key.

-But that doesn't need to bother you, it's all packed in this lib so you can just add a button for viewers to become shoppers. :)
+But you don't have to fiddle around with all these steps and details, because it's all packed in this lib so you can just add a button and your visitors will become shoppers. :)

 ## Setup your own shop